ezratawil/Todo-api/README.md

 # Todo-api
 Todo api using AWS lambda function with DynamoDB backend.
 Developed in Python using Chalice microframework for creating and developing Lambda Function and REST API , and AWS SDK for python (boto3) for configuring AWS resources.
-Resource Configuration in the file generate_table.py
+Resource Configuration in the file generate_table.py, and API logic in the app.py file

 References used:
 https://boto3.amazonaws.com/v1/documentation/api/latest/guide/dynamodb.html